zappee/portfolio-analyzer/README.md

 The tool can download the daily trading transactions from the following brokerage companies:
 * Coinbase: Crypto Currency marketplace

-The command that activates the `coinbase` trading history download: `java -jar portfolio-analyzer.jar coinbase`
+The command that activates the `coinbase` trading history download: `java -jar bin/portfolio-analyzer.jar coinbase`

 Result:
 ```